ICICI Term Insurance

 ICICI Prudential Life Insurance Company was established in the year 2000 as collaboration between ICICI Bank and Prudential Corporation Holdings Limited.
 The collaboration started its operations in the fiscal year 2001.
 The brand has successfully established itself as one of the top insurance brands in the Indian insurance market since then.
 The company is one of the first private sector insurance organisations in India to be listed on NSE and BSE.

 ICICI Prudential Life operates on the core philosophy of customer centric services.
 The company offers a wide array of protection solutions as well as long-term savings to fulfil different life stage requirements of its customers.

 ICICI Prudential Life has developed and implemented various schemes to provide cost-affordable products and superior services to its customers.
 The brand is also known for its hassle-free claim settlement experience amongst the users.
 As per IRDA reports, the claim settlement ratio of the company for the Financial Year is of 97.88%, which is a recommendable figure.

 Let’s have a look at different ICICI term insurance plans offered by ICICI Company:

 ICICI Term Insurance Plans

-ICICI Life provides 2 Term Insurance plans that offer several other benefits other than providing pure protection.
+ICICI Life provides two term insurance plans that offer several other benefits other than providing pure protection.
 These ICICI term plans can be purchased both in online and offline mode.
 Interested customers can buy these plans through various modes including agents, brokers, bancassurance, etc.

 |Plan Name||Entry Age (Min – Max)||Maturity Age (Min – Max)||Sum Assured (Min – Max)||Tax Benefit|